 - Poor spelling and grammar correction in Zoom Docs

-Zoom Meetings is now just one part of Zoom Workplace, a unified communication and collaboration platform that provides document editing, team chat, whiteboard sharing, and more.
-It aims to reduce the “toggle tax” that occurs when you switch between multiple applications.
-Zoom’s industry-leading AI Assistant can even summarize in-progress meetings and answer any questions you might have about what another participant said earlier.
+Zoom Meetings is now just one part of Zoom Workplace: a unified communication and collaboration platform that provides document editing, team chat, whiteboard sharing, and more.
+It aims to reduce the “toggle tax” that results from switching between applications.
+Zoom’s industry-leading AI Assistant can even answer any questions about what another participant said earlier and summarize in-progress meetings.

 Between its superb core video conferencing features and advanced collaboration tools, Zoom is the best all-around video conferencing platform we’ve tested.
 The free tier is workable, though businesses should prepare to pay for a premium plan to get the most out of it.